Risstats/R-Portolio/DPLYR-Departure-Delays.md

 out of NYC on if you want to avoid significant departure delays.

-Of course, there are several variables that could affect delays and we could go much deeper into our analysis. of seasonal and day-to-day variances in the departure delays.
-This data is also nearly a decade old, and was obviously not subject to the affects of COVID-19 on the airline industry, so it is likely no longer relevant to finding the true answer to our question - that being said, it has provided great practice with the dplyr package!
+Of course, there are several variables that could affect delays and we could go much deeper into our analysis.
+This data is also nearly a decade old, and was obviously not subject to the affects of COVID-19 on the airline industry, so it is likely no longer relevant to finding the true answer to our question - that being said, it has provided great practice with the {dplyr} package!